-We are so excited to introduce Episode 007 of With Grace and Gold: The Podcast: How to Write Your Service Descriptions.
+We are so excited to introduce Episode 007 of With Grace and Gold: The Podcast – a business education podcast for small business owners and entrepreneurs.
 With Grace and Gold: The Podcast features 5-minute episodes with clear, actionable steps to guide you toward successful small business ownership.
-Listen on Anchor, Spotify, or elsewhere!
+Listen on Apple Podcasts, Anchor, Spotify, or elsewhere!

 For service-based businesses, the way we present our services matters.
 As small business owners, we are so familiar with our own businesses — which means we may accidentally overlook the details of our businesses and our services that our prospective clients will connect with most.
 Today, we’re excited to share how to write your service descriptions so you can connect with your audience and more effectively sell your services.

 Welcome to Episode 007: How to Write Your Service Descriptions

 Begin by thinking about your clients.
 For service-based businesses, there are so many details to know about the services we offer.
 Begin by thinking: Which of those details will matter most to my clients?
 This way, you can compose your service descriptions with your client in mind — focusing in on the aspects of your services that matter most to them rather than to you.
 At With Grace and Gold, one copywriting error we often see is when business owners write about their services the way they understand them — rather than the way they’d like their Ideal Client to understand them.
 For example, a business owner might say, “My engagement package is one of my favorite packages, because I can get to know you and your fiancé better.”
 But, instead, a business owner should say something like, “Capture the joy of your engagement and fall in love all over again with an engagement session to celebrate your unique love story.”
 When you write about your services with your Ideal Client in mind, you can better communicate why your services should matter to or appeal to your Ideal Client.